 The Complainant, Intesa Sanpaolo S.p.A., is an Italian banking group founded in 2007 and with branches in a large number of countries worldwide.
 The Complainant has provided evidence of ownership of the following registrations for the marks "INTESA" and "INTESA SANPAOLO".

-The disputed domain name was registered on 18 December 2022 and resolves to a website blocked by Google Safebrowsing.
+The disputed domain name was registered on 30 December 2024 and resolves to an error page.

 PARTIES CONTENTIONS

 COMPLAINANT